Professional Translation Practice - LAN00118M

 Module aims

 This module is aimed at those of you interested in further developing and consolidating your translation skills.
-Through a series of theory-based, profession-oriented lectures, seminars, and language-specific workshops, you will translate texts from specialised domains such as law, medicine, science and technology.
-Much of this course will also be devoted to working with terminology, glossaries and corpora.
+Through a series of theory-based, profession-oriented lectures, seminars and language-specific workshops, you will translate texts from specialised domains such as law, medicine, science and technology.
+Much of this course will also be devoted to working with terminology (via our collaboration with the World Intellectual Property Organisation, WIPO), glossaries and subtitling and dubbing tools.
+We are an academic partner of ZOO, Phrase and the RWS Group.

 Module learning outcomes